 Throughout the session, if any sounds or interruptions occur, simply label them and tell them you will deal with them later.
 Example, “That is a noise, I will deal with that later.”

 Take a few seconds to remind yourself that you are setting aside this time for yourself, and you are in no hurry.
 Feel your body and allow it to relax, let any tension drain away from you.

 Listen to your breathing.
 Feel yourself inhale and exhale deeply, through a few breaths, until you start to feel your thought processes calm and your body relax.

 Remember the feeling of being filled by the Holy Spirit, while you are concentrating on your breathing.
 Pull this sensation down through your mind and body.
 Ask the Holy Spirit to fill you again.

 Surrender to the Holy Spirit.

 Stay in the place of meditation for as long as time permits.

-With practice and patience you will be able to meditate for longer and longer periods of time, as you meditation ability increases your connection and intimacy with God through the Holy Spirit will also increase.
-A natural consequence of this practice is a renewed mind, and the ability to have dialogues with God/Jesus.
+With practice and patience you will be able to meditate for longer and longer periods of time.
+As your meditation ability increases, your connection and intimacy with God, through the Holy Spirit, will also increase.
+A natural consequence of this practice is a renewed mind, and the ability to have dialogues with God / Jesus.